Updated 18 Feb 2016

-So as you can see from the slideshow, there is a lot of waiting involved.
+There is a lot of waiting involved.
 The first wait is after you mix the flour and water.
 Once both water and flour is mixed evenly, leave it alone for 20 minutes for them to get to know each other intimately.
 This stage is known technically as the autolysis stage.
 If you continue to force it to combine together, you are just wasting your time and energy.
 Give it 20 minutes and when you start to knead, you will get a smooth dough in no time.

 For this dough, you really do need to develop the gluten a bit.
 So I usually knead it at speed 2 on my KitchenAid (Medium slow) for 10 minutes with a 5 minute rest time in between.
 If you want it to be even more elastic, repeat the 5 minute knead and rest cycle one more time.
 If you are kneading by hand, you will need to double the kneading time.
 What you want to end up with is a tacky dough which becomes smooth as a baby’s bottom with just a bit of dusting of flour.

 Right after kneading, divide the dough into equal parts.
 I usually divide mine into ten 100g dough balls (approx).
 At one time, I used to oil my hands and ball it like how I see the Prata Men do it but I realized that the oil makes it difficult for the flour to combine at the folds.
 What you really want is a smooth ball of dough without any folds because these folds will cause fractures in your dough during the flipping process.
 So now I divide my dough and make them into nice balls before I oil them.